Multidimensional minimum-work control of a 2D Ising model: Numerical details

-To calculate the time-optimized protocols (Fig.~\ref{fig:protocol_paths}, middle), we calculated interpolated friction values at $121$ evenly spaced points along the fully naive protocol, then reparameterized these points to be evenly spaced in terms of the 1D friction $\zeta^{\rm 1D}(\bm{h}) \equiv \sum_{i,j} \zeta_{ij}(\bm{h})$.
-We modified the reparameterization scheme commonly used with the string method~\cite{Maragliano2006} to measure distances between discrete points using the friction metric~\cite{Rotskoff2015}.
+To calculate the time-optimized protocols (Fig.~\ref{fig:protocol_paths}, middle), we calculated interpolated friction values at $121$ evenly spaced points along the fully naive protocol and then reparameterized these points to be evenly spaced in terms of the 1D friction $\zeta^{\rm 1D}(\bm{h}) \equiv \sum_{i,j} \zeta_{ij}(\bm{h})$.
+We \stkout{modified} {\ML used} the reparameterization scheme commonly used with the string method {\ML to keep string points evenly spaced~\cite{Maragliano2006} with the modification that} \stkout{to measure} distances between discrete points {\ML are measured} using the friction metric~\cite{Rotskoff2015}. {\ML This ensures constant excess power along this protocol (Fig.~\ref{fig:excess_work_power_protocol}). }

+To calculate the fully optimized protocols (Fig.~\ref{fig:protocol_paths}, bottom), we numerically solved the multidimensional Euler-Lagrange equation~\cite{Morin2008} for excess work~\eqref{eq:excess_work} using the string method, as developed in Ref.~\cite{Rotskoff2017} {\ML This involves numerically solving the Euler-Lagrange equation for the protocol minimizing the excess work, by dividing the protocol into a discrete set of points along a ``string'' that runs between fixed protocol endpoints.
+We initialize this string as the naive protocol, where each point is evenly separated in Euclidean space.
+The string is updated from the $n$th to $(n+1)$th iteration by solving the set of linear equations for each component $h_{\alpha}$ at each discrete time $t$ along the string: